suixinsuo/olympus-protocol/docs/OlympusIndex.md

 function initialize(address _componentList, uint _initialFundFee) onlyOwner external payable;
 ```
 #### &emsp;Description
-> Initialize the Index then you can find it from olympus marketplace and you can invest it.
+> Initialize the Index then you can find it from olympus marketplace and you can invest it.(component list will provide the updated providers of the component, and that using them will charge MOT, so is required to transfer some MOT to your fund)

 #### &emsp;Parameters
 > _componentList: address of olympus componentlist </br>